 The NY Film Tax Credit program accepts rolling applications, with the recommendation that all applications are submitted at least 10 business days prior to the first day of principal photography.

 Applicants are asked to complete a project summary form and submit it along with a budget and calculated budget cost qualifier as part of their initial application.
+As of 2023, applicants must also submit a diversity plan that explains how the production will hire a diverse workforce, as well as whether the production will take part in workshops and training exercises designed to promote a labor force as diverse as the state.

 When the initial application is complete, the New York Film Tax Credit Program office will notify the applicant that they can proceed toward a final application.